-The above naming conventions should be used for all cost-sharing reduction versions of the standard plans, including cost-sharing reduction silver plan variants for consumers up to 250% of the federal poverty level and zero cost-share and limited cost-share plan variants for AI/AN consumers.
+The above naming conventions should be used for all cost-sharing reduction versions of the standard plans, including cost-sharing reduction silver plan variants for consumers up to 250% of the federal poverty level and zero cost-share and limited cost-share plan variants for Al/AN consumers.

-When following the above naming convention for Cascade Care plans result in the same plan name being applied to multiple plan offerings, an issuer must request to add an additional identifying element to the plan name.
-An issuer that wishes to add such additional identifying element to the plan name must contact the Exchange to receive approval.
+Issuers generally may not add additional elements to the name of a Cascade Care plan.
+When following the above naming convention for Cascade Care plans would result in the same plan name being applied to multiple plan offerings, an issuer must contact the Exchange to discuss this and receive approval from the Exchange for the addition of any additional identifying element in the name of a Cascade Care plan.